 - CO1.
-Analyze and solve DC electrical circuits using Circuit laws and theorems. - CO2.
-Analyze and solve AC electrical circuits. - CO3.
-Know the construction, operation of AC and DC Machines - CO4.
-Analyze the characteristics of DC and AC machines. - CO5.
-Differentiate various domestic electrical installation components.
+Analyze DC and AC electrical circuits using basic laws and network theorems - CO2.
+Illustrate the fundamental laws used in the working of different AC and DC machines Analyze the characteristics of DC and AC machines. - CO3.
+Determine the performance characteristics of various DC and AC machines - CO4.
+Differentiate various electrical installation components based on the application and perform the energy consumption calculations

 D.C.
 Circuits Electrical circuit elements (R, L and C), voltage and current sources, KVL&KCL, analysis of simple circuits with dc excitation.
 Superposition, Thevenin and Norton Theorems.
-Time-domain analysis of first-order RL and RC circuits.
+Timedomain analysis of first-order RL and RC circuits.